 Generally, when a business adopts a Defined Benefit Plan, non-owner employees also must receive a benefit.
 In fact, nondiscrimination rules describe the requirement for minimum employee benefit amounts.
 Usually, providing all benefits in a standalone Defined Benefit Plan is significantly more expensive than providing benefits in a DB / DC Combo Plan.

 The illustration provides an example of the difference.
-Significantly, the DB / DC Combo Plan increases owner benefits by $66,000 per year while nearly cutting the cost of employee benefits in half!
+Significantly, the DB / DC Combo Plan increases owner benefits more than $75,000 per year while nearly cutting the cost of employee benefits in half!

 To learn more about how a Defined Benefit Plan can help you, see these resources: